Wills and Personal Planning Resources

 Clicklaw common questions:

-See all wills, estates, and planning Clicklaw common questions.
+See all wills, estates, and planning common questions(link is external) on Clicklaw.

 People’s Law School:

-Writing Your Own Will: A Guide for First Nations People Living on Reserve: This guide provides instructions on how to make a will, completed examples of wills, and a blank will with instructions for filling it out.
+Writing Your Own Will: A Guide for First Nations People Living on Reserve(link is external): This guide provides instructions on how to make a will, completed examples of wills, and a blank will with instructions for filling it out.

 Print resources: